rgilks/cepheus-onl/docs/discord-integration.md

 ### Sending Messages

-We use the `@discordjs/rest` library to send messages.
-This is a lightweight, REST-only client that is suitable for serverless environments.

-The `sendMessage` function in `lib/discord.ts` handles sending messages to a specified channel.
+The `sendDiscordMessage` server action in `app/lib/discord/actions.ts` handles sending messages to a specified channel.
+This action calls the Discord API directly to deliver the message.

-An API route at `app/api/discord/message/route.ts` exposes this functionality.

 ### Handling Discord Interactions (Slash Commands)